upya4ko/PrusaSlicer-CreawsomeMod/README.md

 Wat do file **PrusaSlicer_post-processing.py** ?
 It move first Z move to first X Y move.

-Script written on Python and tested on Windows 10 and Debian Linux.
+Script writen on Python and tested on Windows 10 and Debian Linux.

 Before:
 ```gcode